Thursday, February 27, 2025

 My life was a series of disasters

-that I illustrated in a certain odd way
+that I illustrated in an odd way

 that came to be known as an artistic triumph.